 - 3 carrots, sliced

-- 4 cups reduced-sodium chicken broth
+- 4 cups vegetable broth

 - 2 cups coconut milk, divided

-- 2 tablespoons all-purpose flour
+- 2 tablespoons all-purpose flour or 1 tablespoon cornstarch

 - 1 teaspoon coarse salt